CesiumGS/3d-tiles/extensions/3DTILES_layers/README.md

 A layer is a user-defined grouping of content - for example, a tileset of a city may have a buildings layer, a roads layer and a vegetation layer, where each layer is independent.

-In 3D Tiles, layers provide a mechanism for tiles to have multiple contents that may be requested independently from each other.
+This extension provides a mechanism for tiles to have multiple contents that may be requested independently from each other.
 For a dataset that may have several layers using the same tiling scheme, this extension removes the need to separate the layers into multiple `tileset.json` files.

 This functionality is useful for pairing additional application specific content with the geometric content of a tile: for example, an asset payload for use in game engines.
 For example, a tileset may choose to bundle a navigation mesh as a layer to enable simulation capabilities.
 At runtime, clients can leverage layers to enhance visualization by toggling, styling or ordering layers.